Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Joint Learning of Blind SR and Crack Segmentation

-In our experiments, DBPN~\cite{bib:DBPN,DBLP:journals/pami/HarisSU21} and its extension to blind SR~\cite{bib:kbpn}, which is called KBPN, are employed as $S$ for fair comparison between our proposed methods with non-blind SR and blind SR (i.e., comparison between CSSR and CSBSR).
+{\bf Implementation details:} In our experiments, Deep Back-Projection Network (DBPN)~\cite{bib:DBPN} and its extension to blind SR, which is called Kernelized Back-Projection Networks (KBPN)~\cite{bib:kbpn}, are employed as $S$ for fair comparison between our proposed methods with non-blind SR and blind SR (i.e., comparison between CSSR and CSBSR).
 Different from DBPN as non-blind SR, KBPN also outputs its estimated blur kernel.
-Loss functions used in~\cite{bib:DBPN,DBLP:journals/pami/HarisSU21} and KBPN~\cite{bib:kbpn} are used as $\mathcal{L}_{S}$ in our joint learning with no change.
+Loss functions used in DBPN and KBPN are used as $\mathcal{L}_{S}$ in our joint learning with no change.

+$C$ is implemented with each of U-Net~\cite{bib:Ronneberger2015unet}, Pyramid Scene Parsing Network (PSPNet)~\cite{bib:zhao2017PSPNet}, CrackFormer~\cite{bib:liu2021crackformer}, and high-resolution network with Object-Contextual Representation (HRNet+OCR)~\cite{DBLP:conf/eccv/YuanCW20} for validating a wide applicability of our method.